vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 When rinsing, I moved my left hand toward the side with the sharp edges.
-The thing that hit it first was the outer front side of my left index finger, right above the metacarpo-phalangeal joint.
+The thing that hit it first was the outer front side of my left index finger, right above the proximal interphalangeal joint (PIP joint).

 ## Immediate aftermath